How much money will I save by quitting smoking?

 I’m going to use the example of my father-in-law, who has been a smoker for decades and usually has a go at packing up the cigarettes each year.

-He smokes Lambert & Butler, a range I am assured is fairly middle-of-the-road price-wise, and sets him back £6.73 for a packet of 20.
+He smokes Lambert & Butler, a range I am assured is fairly middle-of-the-road price-wise, which sets him back £7.64 for a packet of 20.
 On an average day he smokes 30 cigarettes.
-That means he is spending more than £47 a week just on fags.
+That means he is spending more than £80 a week just on fags.

 The NHS Smokefree website has a calculator which you can use to see how much smoking is costing you.
 It also has all sorts of advice and information, including free Quit Kits and smartphone apps to help you kick the habit.

-So simply packing up smoking would save my father-in-law in the region of £2,444 a year.
+So simply packing up smoking would save my father-in-law in the region of £4,160 a year just through not buying cigarettes.
 Not a sum to be sniffed at.